Concepts is an infinite, flexible creative tool for all your good ideas. Available on iOS, Windows and Android.

 You can choose whether you want to apply the original opacity of the brush that made the stroke along with its color to your brush, or just pick the flattened color off the screen like a traditional pixel color picker.
 Tap the Alpha button on the Selection menu ON for transparency, or OFF for flattened colors.

 4. While the ring analyzes the color at the crosshairs point, the tag above the ring tells you the vector details about your stroke — its brush type, size and color, as well as keeping track of its opacity and smoothness.
 These are the characteristics of the brush you used when initially drawing the stroke.
 If you tap the tag instead of letting go of the ring, it will assign the exact brush you used to draw the stroke to your tool slot.

 In addition to picking colors and tools you’ve drawn with, the color picker works on images.
 If you’ve dragged or imported an image onto the canvas for reference, you can drag the color picker over the image and select any color from it.

 This is useful for design work and art pieces where color inspirations matter.
 Try sampling fabrics, flowers, skin tones, eye color, text, character references, products or logos and apply the exact shades to your drawing.
 Artist Jill Buckley shows this process well in her tutorial, Adding Color and Pattern to Designs.

-iOS Tip: If you want to create a color palette for a project based off the colors you pick in a photo or drawing, Concepts for iOS remembers the last five colors you used in a drawing.
+iOS Tip (color palettes are coming soon to Windows & Android): if you want to create a color palette for a project based off the colors you pick in a photo or drawing, Concepts for iOS remembers the last five colors you used in a drawing.
 Access these in the on-screen “Recently Used Colors” palette...

 1. Tap+hold the color dot to find the Colors menu.
 2. Scroll down to Dynamic Palettes and activate “Recently Used Colors”.
 Back on canvas, swipe through the palettes bar until you find this palette - palettes will appear in the order you activated them.